 The IBPS conducts the Clerk exam which is held every year to recruit clerks for the major Public Sector Banks (PSBs) of India.

-The competition in this bank exam is very high and hence, effective preparation requires familiarity with the IBPS Clerk Exam pattern.
+Aspirants must know that the competition in this bank exam is very high, and hence, effective preparation requires familiarity with the IBPS Clerk Exam pattern.

 Every year a lot of aspirants fill in the IBPS clerk application form but only a handful of them are able to qualify the exam.
 It is important that before starting the exam preparation, candidates get familiar with the exam pattern and accordingly figure out a study plan.